davidleghorn/atom-focus-mode/README.md

-Hide Line Numbers | true | When focus mode is activated hide editor line numbers Hide Line Length Guide | false | When focus mode is activated hide the line length guide line Hide Side Panels | true  | When focus mode is activated hide side panels e.g. the file explorer Hide Tab Bar | true  | When focus mode is activated hide any opened file tabs Use large font size | false | When focus mode is activated increase font size to 18px (note: this mode also hides the line length guide)
+Hide Line Numbers | true | When focus mode is activated hide editor line numbers Hide Line Length Guide | false | When focus mode is activated hide the line length guide line Hide Side Panels | true  | When focus mode is activated hide side panels e.g. the file explorer Hide Tab Bar | false  | When focus mode is activated hide the top tab bar containing open file tabs Use large font size | false | When focus mode is activated increase font size to 18px (note: this mode also hides the line length guide)
 Number of lines to highlight above cursor | 2 | Number of lines above the cursor line to focus highlight in Focus Shadow mode Number of lines to highlight below cursor | 2 | Number of lines below the cursor line to focus highlight in Focus Shadow mode